If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 The format allows you to share events, unique perspectives, and first-hand stories with interested listeners.

-These stories may span over several episodes in a series or you may choose to tell share one story per episode.
+These stories may span several series episodes, or you may choose to tell or share one story per episode.

 Here are a few examples of storytelling podcasts: